chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 yarn add @apollo/client
 ```

 It is the most famous client for GraphQl.
-In general, you can read more about it [here](https://www.apollographql.com/docs/react/data/queries/).
+You can generally read more about it [here](https://www.apollographql.com/docs/react/data/queries/).
 We will use the same query and assign it to a constant variable.

 ```